Ruby Evans: 2025

-Evans returned to the Welsh Championships retaining her all-around, uneven bars and floor titles.
-She also won silver on the balance beam.
-She was set to compete at the Cottbus World Cup however she suffered an injury when performing vault and withdrew from the competition.
-This injury also prevented her competing at the British Gymnastics Championships.
-She was named in the British squad for the 2025 European Championships alongside Alia Leat, Frances Stone, Emily Roper, and Ruby Stacey.
-She competed in the all-around helping the team place sixth.
-Individually she qualified for the mixed team final where she won silver with Jake Jarman, the all-around where she placed 10th and on floor exercise where she placed 4th.
+Evans returned to the Welsh Championships, where she retained her all-around, uneven bars and floor exercise titles.
+She also won silver on balance beam.
+She was due to compete at the Cottbus World Cup.
+However, she suffered an injury while performing a vault and withdrew from the competition.
+This injury also prevented her from competing at the British Gymnastics Championships.
+She was named in the British squad for the 2025 European Championships alongside Alia Leat, Frances Stone, Emily Roper and Ruby Stacey.
+She competed in the all-around, helping Great Britain finish sixth.
+Individually, she qualified for the mixed team final, where she won silver alongside Jake Jarman; the all-around final, where she finished tenth; and the floor exercise final, where she placed fourth.

-In late September Evans was selected to represent Great Britain at the 2025 World Championships alongside Leat, Abigail Martin, and Shantae-Eve Amankwaah.
-She qualified to the all-around and floor exercise finals in eleventh and third respectively.
-During the all-around final she performed cleanly on all four apparatuses and finished tenth.
-During the floor exercise final she won the silver medal behind Aiko Sugihara of Japan and ahead of teammate Martin.
-This medal made Evans the first Welsh gymnast to win an individual medal at a World Championships.
+In late September, Evans was selected to represent Great Britain at the 2025 World Championships alongside Leat, Abigail Martin and Shantae-Eve Amankwaah.
+She qualified for the all-around and floor exercise finals in eleventh and third respectively.
+During the all-around final, she performed cleanly on all four apparatuses and finished tenth.
+During the floor exercise final, she won the silver medal behind Aiko Sugihara of Japan and ahead of teammate Martin.
+This medal made Evans the first Welsh gymnast to win an individual medal at the World Championships.

+2026

+Evans competed at the 2026 British Championships, where she won gold in the all-around, becoming the first Welsh athlete to win the title in over 60 years.
+She represented Wales at the 2026 Commonwealth Games, where she helped the team finish fourth and qualified individually for the all-around, uneven bars, balance beam and floor exercise finals.
+During the all-around final, she fell off the balance beam and finished sixth.
+She withdrew from the uneven bars final in order to allow teammate Jemima Taylor to compete.
+On the final day of the competition, she finished seventh on the balance beam before winning gold on floor exercise.
+She was the first Welsh athlete to win a gold medal at the 2026 Commonwealth Games and became the first Welsh gymnast in history to win a gold medal in any Commonwealth Games event.

+Evans was selected to represent Great Britain at the 2026 World Championships alongside Alice Kinsella, Abigail Martin, Becky Downie, Alia Leat, and alternate Shantae-Eve Amankwaah.